MarcBoule/ImpromptuModular/README.md

 * **AUTOSTEP**: When activated, a write operation will automatically move to the next pad after writing the CV, such that the entire array can be filled with CVs from an external source ([TwelveKey](#twelve-key) for example).

 * **WRITE**: Writes the CV present on the CV IN jack into the currently selected pad.
 The unlabeled jack below this button can be used to send a trigger to automate the writing.
-By connecting the CV output of TwelveKey to the CV IN input of CvPad, the GATE output of TwelveKey into the WRITE input in CvPad, and with AUTOSTEP on, a series of notes can be entered directly into each of the 16 pads.
+By connecting the CV output of TwelveKey to the CV IN input of CVPad, the GATE output of TwelveKey into the WRITE input in CVPad, and with AUTOSTEP on, a series of notes can be entered directly into each of the 16 pads.

 * **V, sharp, flat**: This three-position switch is used to select the display mode of the main CV display.